planetscale/docs/content/docs/clusters.md

 ![Diagram of a large cylinder representing a cluster and containing multiple smaller cylinders representing databases](/img/docs/cluster-diagram.png)

-Each cluster runs on a particular cloud provider and region.
-Databases on the same cluster are collocated.
-With multiple clusters, you can assign your databases to the correct region and allocate the appropriate resources to each database in the cluster.
+Each cluster runs on one or more cloud providers and regions.
+The databases on a cluster can only deploy to the regions and providers for that cluster.

 PlanetScale clusters correspond to [Kubernetes clusters](https://kubernetes.io/docs/concepts), which PlanetScale uses to run your databases.